tc39/proposal-upsert/README.md

   obj.onevent(
     (eventName) => {
-      // this API allows working with value type and primitive values eventCounts.upsert(eventName, n => n + 1, () => 1);
+      // this API allows working with value type and primitive values eventCounts.emplace(eventName, {
+        update: (n) => n + 1,
+        insert: () => 1
+      });
     }
   );
   ```

-  This is important as new primitives like [BigInt] and [value types] are added to the language.
+  This is important as primitives like [BigInt], [Records, and Tuples](Records and Tuples), etc. are added to the language.
 This API should continue to be able to handle and work with such values as they are added.

-### Why are we calling this `upsert`?
+### Why are we calling this `emplace`?

-  - It is a combination of "update" & "insert" that is already used in other
-  programming situations and many SQL variants use that exact term.
   - `updateOrInsert` and `insertOrUpdate` seem too wordy.
+    - in the case that only an `insert` operation is provided it will do neither update nor insert.
+  - `upsert` was seen as too unique a term and the ordering was problematic as there was a desire to focus on insertion.
+    - ~~It is a combination of "update" & "insert" that is already used in other programming situations and many SQL variants use that exact term.~~
+  - `emplace` matches a naming precedent from C++.

 ## Specification